 Any amount of lead in water over 0.015 mg/l needs to be treated.

+How Do I Know if There is Lead in My Drinking Water?
 Unfortunately, you cannot taste or see lead in drinking water, so there is no way to know if your water is contaminated without testing.
 If you have an older home or have any reason at all to suspect that your water might contain lead, it needs to be analyzed by a certified laboratory, not someone giving a free analysis to sell you some type of treatment systems.
-At the very minimum, you should perform our Deluxe Water Test or a similar analysis.
-If you want to know even more about other chemicals in your water, then our Enhanced Water Test is an even better choice.
+At the very minimum, you should perform our Comprehensive Lab Water Test or a similar analysis.

-The US Water Cobalt Hyper-Safe reverse osmosis system removes the largest spectrum of contaminants of any drinking water system on the market today.
+The US Water reverse osmosis system removes the largest spectrum of contaminants of any drinking water system on the market today.
 The system removes more contaminants because it uses the very latest in cutting-edge technology… some of which is utilized in semiconductors.
-It removes lead and a lot more.
+It removes Chromium 6 and a lot more.

 This is a professional-grade system built with the highest quality components and backed with a warranty that is up to 300% longer than our competition.
 The Cobalt Hyper-Safe 5-Stage RO system uses all NSF, WQA and FDA Certified components.
 This is the system for you if you don’t settle for just another RO system.
 It wastes up to 80% less water and makes water up to 75% faster than other systems.